The

 no English laws all of France's treaties and alignments held with

-the other European powers.
+all the other European powers.
 Now it gets to the good part.
-That we were
+Since we were

-neutral and had broken no laws meant that England would have been breaking treaties
+neutral and had not broken any laws it meant that England would have been breaking treaties

-by attacking a neutral country and that would violate the treaties they
+by attacking a neutral country.
+That would violate the treaties they

 had with other nations.
 Then all those other countries that wanted a piece